High Protein Sweet Potato Gratin

 Did you make this recipe?Mention @proteindeficient.vegan

 I’m sure you’ve had potato gratin, but have you ever had sweet potato gratin?
 This was my first time making it and I’m a huge fan!
-I feel like it’s a little more flavorful than your typical potato gratin and it also packs in a lot of veggies too!
+I feel like it’s a little more flavorful than your typical potato gratin, because it’s a good mix of salty and sweet!
+It also packs in a lot of veggies too!

 This sweet potato gratin is actually pretty high in protein, because we are using silken tofu and nutritional yeast in the sauce.
 If you haven’t tried using silken tofu in your creamy sauces to add extra protein, you’re missing out!
 It’s an absolute game changer!